monmima/node-and-sql-aide-memoire-by-monmima/README.md

 For more information on SQL, here are some great resources:

-1. Brad Traversy has also created a MySQL cheatsheet, which he [made available on Github Gist](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3).
+1. Brad Traversy has created a MySQL cheatsheet, which is [available on Github Gist](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3).
-2. Mosh Hamedami has created a [3-hour course](https://www.youtube.com/watch?v=7S_tz1z_5bA) on YouTube video with an index indicating where each topic is located in it.
+2. Mosh Hamedami has created a [3-hour course](https://www.youtube.com/watch?v=7S_tz1z_5bA) on YouTube with an index indicating where each topic is located in it.
+3. W3School has a great [SQL tutorial](https://www.w3schools.com/sql/).
+I have a soft spot for the [exercices](https://www.w3schools.com/sql/sql_exercises.asp), which really helped me crystallize my understanding of SQL syntax by dint of repetition.

+**As you can see by looking at the project folder, I placed the SQL database at the root level, but obviously it won't run just like that.** It needs to be imported to phpmyadmin locally (or remotely, but that will require a bit more tweaking on your part).

 ## EJS: You don't want to learn it for now?
 No problem!